jasoncbautista/flojo/README.md

 ## Premise

-  A lot of code in a webapp doesn't really eer need to be written, it's all boilerplate, wasting precious cycles.
+  A lot of code in a webapp doesn't really ever need to be written, it's all boilerplate, a waste of  precious cycles.
 Let's get computers to do our work for us.

 ## How does it work?